Boparan Holdings Limited

 The Group risk management process is an integral part of our business.
 Individual risk owners within the business areas carry out day-to-day risk management activities within the framework, including the identification of risks, undertaking risk assessments and risk mitigation.
 Tax risk management is part of this process.

-The Group tax team reports, via the Director – Tax, Treasury & Investor Relations, to the Group CFO and manages the day-to-day tax affairs of the Group, in conjunction with local in-country finance teams and external advisors as required.
+The Group tax team, made up of qualified tax professionals, reports via the Corporate Finance Director to the Group CFO and manages the day-to-day tax affairs of the Group, in conjunction with local in-country finance teams and external advisors as required.

-The group is subject to various taxes in the different countries in which it operates, and we aim to submit accurate tax returns to the relevant tax authorities on a timely basis and to pay taxes when they are due.
+The Group is subject to various taxes in the different countries in which it operates and aims to submit accurate tax returns to the relevant tax authorities on a timely basis and to pay taxes when they are due.
 Our transfer pricing policy aims to ensure that transactions between group affiliates take place on an arm’s length basis in accordance with OECD transfer pricing principles and local country tax legislation.

 Structures that do not reflect the economic or commercial reality of the transaction are not considered.
 The Board reviews significant transactions before approval.

-The group also takes advantage of available tax incentives and reliefs in the countries in which we operate, for example, Research and Development tax credits.
+The Group also takes advantage of available tax incentives and reliefs in the countries in which it operates, for example, Research and Development tax credits.

 Level of risk that we are prepared to accept